zerosonesfun/drcache/README.md

 - Some cookies may remain due to browser security restrictions (HttpOnly, Secure, SameSite attributes)
 - The bookmarklet can only clear what browsers allow scripts to access
 - For complete clearing, use the browser-specific instructions provided in the tool
+- **LinkedIn and other strict CSP sites**: Some websites (like LinkedIn) have strict Content Security Policies that may prevent the bookmarklet from loading.
+The bookmarklet includes fallback methods, but if it doesn't work, use your browser's developer tools directly.

 ## Privacy & Security